How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 “The internet and social media are essential to connecting individuals to information and people of the LGBT+ community,” states Mara,* who’s bisexual/pansexual.** “[It provides] spaces for them to find acceptance, community, and support.
 It is extremely important to keep these connections alive.”

-Since the suicide rate for LGBTQ+ youth is substantially higher than that of their heterosexual and cisgender peers, the internet can literally become life-saving.
+In part due to the high rates of LGBTQ cyberbullying, the suicide rate for LGBTQ+ youth is substantially higher than that of their heterosexual and cisgender peers and the internet can literally become life-saving.

 “There are so many wonderful support groups that help so much, they seriously saved my life and made my search for my identity so much easier,” recounts Mariela, a lesbian.